vvaidy/Qo-DL/README.md

 I couldn't do much about this.
 Qobuz-DL won't crash anymore if it runs into this.
 The track's filename will be left as it was before the renaming attempt.
 Tags won't be affected.
 ### 2nd Mar 19 - Release 4d ###
 - Single track download support.
 This can be used with the "-url" arg too.
+### 9th Mar 19 - Release 4e ###
+- Fixed downloading from list.
+- Less strict filename & dir name replace regex.
+Brackets and commas were being replaced before.
+Only the characters Windows doesn't support in filenames will be replaced now.
+- Unneeded cover.jpg wasn't being deleted before termination.
+This would only happen when used via command line.

 ## Qobuz-DL Playlist ##
 ### 11th Feb 19 - Release 1 ###